My whole time in Bulgaria was kind of a happy mishap.

 Depending on how much you are willing to splurge, backpacking Bulgaria can be as budget as €20 a day.
 Only a few tourist attractions cost more than a couple Euros and a decent meal in Sofia is about 7-15lv (€4-€8).
 Hostels in Bulgaria usually include breakfast and cost about 10-€13 for a dorm bed per night.

 Working at the hostel had helped me to save on accommodation and food in Sofia, allowing me to spend more on food while travelling out of the city.

 You can visit Bulgaria all year round, and there is always something to do.
 The climate is continental, with freezing winters and incredibly warm summers.
-I was there in early July but skipped the coast knowing that it’s gonna be crowded over there.
+Knowing that the coast would be crowded, I skipped visiting it during my trip in early July.
 Instead, I went for hikes and explored a few old cities with little tourists around.
 I do suggest going to Bulgaria for your next skiing trip to escape from the norm.

 Sim Card/ Wi-Fi

 One of the perks of travelling in Europe is that there are no roaming costs in all EU-member states, which means that you can buy a SIM card in any European country and use it anywhere in the region.
 Surprisingly, Bulgaria has one of the fastest Wi-Fi in Europe and nearly every restaurants or cafés offer free Wi-Fi access.